NDIS verification queries? Join our free webinar

 Disability service providers who attend our webinar and sign up before the end of February 2020 for a verification audit with QIP will be eligible for our reduced-price Verification Summer Special.
 The webinar is free-of-charge.

-Join QIP’s Manager, Accreditation Services, Tegan Kissane at 10.30am (Brisbane time) on Thursday 21 November for an in-depth insight into what to expect during a verification audit, how to best prepare, the evidence requirements, the short-term costs and long-term benefits.
+Join QIP’s Manager, Accreditation Services, Tegan Kissane at 10.30am (AEST) on Thursday 21 November for an in-depth insight into what to expect during a verification audit, how to best prepare, the evidence requirements, the short-term costs and long-term benefits.